-The Pulmonary/Critical Care Fellowship Training Program and Interventional Pulmonology Fellowship Program at the University of Louisville are three-year programs administered through the University of Louisville School of Medicine and run by the Division of Pulmonary, Critical Care, and Sleep Disorders Medicine.
+The Pulmonary/Critical Care Fellowship Training Program is a three-year programadministered through the University of Louisville School of Medicine and run by the Division of Pulmonary, Critical Care, and Sleep Disorders Medicine.

-The programs are designed to be in accordance with the guidelines set forth by the Accreditation Council for Graduate Medical Education (ACGME) and the American Board of Internal Medicine (ABIM) to guarantee that all individuals completing the entire three-year program will be eligible for board certification in both Pulmonary and Critical Care Medicine.
+The program is designed to be in accordance with the guidelines set forth by the Accreditation Council for Graduate Medical Education (ACGME) and the American Board of Internal Medicine (ABIM) to guarantee that all individuals completing the entire three-year program will be eligible for board certification in both Pulmonary and Critical Care Medicine.

 The goal of the Pulmonary/Critical Care Fellowship Training Program is to prepare fellows for a career in Pulmonary and Critical Care Medicine (CCM) by providing extensive clinical training, basic or clinical research experience, and teaching responsibilities.
 The fellow will develop these skills in an environment of scholarship and inquiry.
 The graduating fellow will possess the cognitive knowledge, procedural and interpersonal skills, professional attitudes and practical experience required to become a practicing pulmonologist/intensivist.